Henry Timberlake: Visits to London

 While in Williamsburg, Timberlake and Ostenaco attended a dinner party at the College of William & Mary; that evening Ostenaco said he would like to meet the king of England.
 Although he feared the trip would break him financially, Timberlake agreed to arrange such a trip and meeting for the chief.
 In May 1762, Timberlake, Sumter, and three distinguished Cherokee leaders, including Ostenaco, departed for London.

 Arriving in early June, the Cherokee chiefs were an immediate attraction, drawing crowds all over the city.
 The poet Oliver Goldsmith waited for three hours to meet the Cherokee, and offered a gift to Ostenaco.
 They sat for Sir Joshua Reynolds to paint their portraits, and they met personally with King George III.
 The Cherokee completed their return voyage to North America with Sergeant Sumter on about August 25, 1762.
 Timberlake remained in England dealing with some financial difficulties.
 He was appointed by Jeffery Amherst, who had been promoted to Crown Governor of Virginia, as a lieutenant in the "42nd or Royal Highland Regiment of foot".
 Timberlake's increased pay from this commission enabled the officer to pay for his return voyage to Virginia in March 1763.

 After reaching Virginia, Timberlake set out for New York to meet with Amherst to receive his commission.
-Not long afterward, he received notice that he was among a number of officers to be reduced to half pay following the end of the Seven Years' War.
+Not long afterwards, he received notice that he was among a number of officers to be reduced to half pay following the end of the Seven Years' War.
 Timberlake left the militia and returned home to Virginia to petition the General Assembly to compensate him for his expenses for the journey, but was denied.

 In the summer of 1764, five Cherokee visited Timberlake, seeking an audience with the governor of Virginia and requesting passage to London.
 The Cherokee wished to appeal to King George to enforce the Proclamation Line of 1763, which restricted colonists to settlements east of the Appalachians, because they suffered continuing encroachment by white settlers on Cherokee land.
 The governor denied their request, but Timberlake agreed to help them.
 He accompanied three Cherokee to London in the fall of 1764.
 Not long after their arrival, the benefactor of the trip fell ill and died.
 George Montagu-Dunk (Lord Halifax) refused to grant the Cherokee an audience, as the trip was unauthorized.
+However, on 12 February 1765 they 'attended at the Plantation office and communicated the messages entrusted to them by their nation’.
+They also ‘exhibited a complaint of encroachment upon their lands.
+The Committee gave them “assurances of ample redress” ’ and the Colony Agent for Virginia, Edward Montagu, was charged with costing their return to South Carolina and 'the provision of gifts'.
 Timberlake was accused of attempting to profit off the public attention given to the Cherokee.
 The government sent the Cherokee back to North America in March 1765.
 Shortly after their departure, Timberlake was arrested for failing to pay the debt for the last bill for lodging of himself and the Cherokee.
 He likely wrote his Memoirs while incarcerated.